Voydan Popgeorgiev – Chernodrinski: Life

 Afterwards he returned to Bulgaria and became a head of the traveling troupe "Grief and comfort" (Скръб и утеха), founded in 1901 and renamed in 1902 as "Macedonian Capital Theater" (Столичен македонски театър).
 In Sofia, he wrote the most famous of his works, the play Macedonian Bloody Wedding.
 Chernodrinski reworked it later to give the plot and the libretto for the famous opera "Tsveta" by maestro Georgi Atanasov.

 After the Young Turk Revolution in 1908 Chernodrinski moved with his traveling troupe back to Ottoman Macedonia.
 He was invited there by the Bulgarian Constitutional Clubs with the support of Peyo Yavorov and assisted by the Bulgarian National Theater.
 During the Balkan Wars, he was mobilized into the Bulgarian Army.

 During World War I, he served as a Bulgarian officer and created the "Soldier Songs" cycle.
 After the war, he continued with his theatrical activities in Bulgaria.
 Towards the end of 1922, he formed a new drama theater under the name "Ilinden".
 In the mid-1930s, Aleksandar Shoumenoff, the owner of the First Bulgarian Book Store in Granite City, published part of the Chernodrinski's works.
-The text wasn't translated into English but his works and plays became popular among Macedono-Bulgarian emigration.
+The text was not translated into English but his works and plays became popular among Macedono-Bulgarian emigration.
 At this time Chernodrinski sympathized with IMRO leader Ivan Mihaylov.
-During World War II and the subsequent occupation of Vardar Macedonia, Chernodrinski and his troupe organized performances there.
+During World War II and the subsequent Bulgarian occupation of Vardar Macedonia, Chernodrinski and his troupe organized performances there.
+After WWII and the coming of the communists to power, he completely ceased his activities.
 He died in Sofia in 1951.

 Legacy

-After the death of Chernodrinski, in SR Macedonia he was proclaimed as a Macedonian writer, who had laid the foundations of the Macedonian theater.
-His play Macedonian Bloody Wedding was translated into the codified Macedonian language.
+After the death of Chernodrinski, in the newly found SR Macedonia, he was proclaimed as a Macedonian writer, who had laid the foundations of the modern Macedonian theater.
+His play Macedonian Bloody Wedding was translated into the newly codified Macedonian language.
+His son publicly made a request to publishing houses in Skopje to publish his plays in their original version, without removing the Bulgarian self-identification of the protagonists.
+He is considered an ethnic Macedonian writer in North Macedonia and a figure who laid the foundations of the Macedonian theater and the dramatic arts.

 A commemorative plaque was set on his home in Sofia.